Adile Sultan (daughter of Mahmud II): Personality

-Adile Sultan was a poetess and a scholarly, cultivated, and pious woman renowned for her benevolence, good works, and charity.
+Adile Sultan was a poet and a scholarly, cultivated, and pious woman renowned for her benevolence, good works, and charity.
 She penned beautiful elegies to her husband when he died.
 Those in her service and in close relations with her always spoke with pleasure of her and her polite manners.
 She was also in the habit of smoking the water pipe.

 She always dressed in a completely Turkish fashion gown of heavy fabrics with four flounces, shoes of chamois leather, shawl tied as a sash around her waist, the so-called salta wide-sleeved jacket over this ensemble, on her head something like a fez wrapped in a silk headkerchief pinked along the edges, and onto which she had fastened exquisite brooches of emeralds and rubies in the shape of roses, a larger one in the center flanked by two smaller ones.
 Other than these she wore no jewels or decorations.